Falwell was preaching about women and the Equal Rights Amendment.

 I remember thinking, at the time, that makes a lot of sense.
-The Equal Rights Amendment was viewed as an attempt to blur the lines between the sexes.
-To make our culture unisex, which was considered by all to be a grievous sin.
+The Equal Rights Amendment was viewed as an attempt to blur the lines between the sexes; to make our culture unisex, which was considered by Evangelicals to be a grievous, damning sin.

-The Fundamentalist/Evangelical Christianity of my youth taught me:
+The Evangelical pastors of my youth and college years taught me: